heidi-holappa/tira-labra-2022/documentation/weekly-report-3.md

 I learned basics on LZ77 and scraped the surface on storing information as bytes.
 Both are absolutely fascinating subjects and diving deep would require a lot more time, and especially regarding the information storing also guidance/lessons.
 I do feel that with storing information in binary form I am a bit in deep waters, and I congratulate myself on getting something working together!

 ## What remained unclear or caused difficulties?
 * Repairing issues with Huffman algorithm.
 Decompression needs more work.
+  * EDIT: Fixed.
+Will still continue testing to make sure that it works as intended.
 * Storing data - is my current solution good.
 Would there be a better way?
 * Optimizing the algorithms
   * Compression with LZ77 slows down as the window size expands.
 Significant slowdown can already be seen when the character size is a few thousand.
 Needs to be refactored.